-The bulk of the published work on midwives' role and involvement in NIPE, traversed the developmental pathway from the early 90's to present day.
-Documented are the drivers for extending their duties, one of which was the need to improve services to women and their babies, by delegating some of the responsibilities of paediatric Senior House Officers (SHOs) to midwives (DoH,1993); reducing the doctors' longer working hours to enable compliance with the 'then new' European Union Working Time directives.
-Seemingly reluctant at first, midwives eventually viewed the change as opportunistic, being a means of acquiring new skills and enhancing their range of competencies; and as implied by MacKeith (1995), fully articulating the lead professional role in the care of women with low-risk pregnancies and birth.
-Working as part of a multi-disciplinary team in NIPE, it was seen as a way of enabling midwives to further provide health information for women and contribute to the making of policies and protocols which impact on the newborn (Mitchell, 2002).
+Seemingly reluctant at first, midwives eventually viewed the change as opportunistic, being a means of acquiring new skills and enhancing their range of competencies; and, as implied by MacKeith (1995), fully articulating the lead professional role in the care of women with low-risk pregnancies and birth.
+Working as part of a multi-disciplinary team in NIPE, it was seen as a way of enabling midwives to further provide health information for women and contribute to the making of policies and protocols which impact on the newborn (Mitchell 2002).

-Practice Challenge 2: Think about what would be useful to support you and other NIPE colleagues to develop the relevant skills in your local setting.
+Think about what would be useful to support you and other NIPE colleagues in developing relevant skills in your local setting.
 Consider how you can get your ideas moving forward, encouraging peers to join you.